This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

-A hiatal hernia is a condition that causes part of your stomach to bulge through a hiatus (hole) in your diaphragm.
+A hiatal hernia is a condition that causes part of your stomach to bulge through the hiatus (small opening) in your diaphragm.
 The part of the stomach may move up and down, or it may get trapped above the diaphragm.

 Return to the emergency department if: